Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ![NOAA HRPT screenshot from SatDump](../../assets/images/Radio/NOAA-HRPT.jpg) <br>
 *NOAA 19 HRPT*

-> Fun fact: Since 2021, **NOAA 2** (ITOS-D) - A 50 year old satellite! - has gone back to life transmitting a legacy [ITOS HRPT](https://www.sigidwiki.com/wiki/NOAA_ITOS_High_Resolution_Picture_Transmission_(HRPT)) broadcast. **It includes no actual imagery** since the VHRR sensor has died ages ago, however it still matches the modulation and spec - if decoded properly you can still see the familliar sync lines from APT broadcasts.
+> Fun fact: Since 2021, **NOAA 2** (ITOS-D) - A 50-year-old satellite! - has gone back to life transmitting a legacy [ITOS HRPT](https://www.sigidwiki.com/wiki/NOAA_ITOS_High_Resolution_Picture_Transmission_(HRPT)) broadcast. **It includes no actual imagery** since the VHRR sensor has died ages ago, however it still matches the modulation and spec - if decoded properly you can still see the familiar sync lines from APT broadcasts.

 ### METEOR-M